-Health is so much more than just losing weight and counting calories.
+Health is much more than just losing weight and counting calories.

-You’re looking for someone who takes a holistic approach, and understands that the lasting change is always the goal.
+In a health coach, you’re looking for someone who takes a holistic approach and understands that lasting change is always the goal.

-Health coaching is a fast growing field but standards for health coaches are still evolving, and not all receive the same degree of training.
+Health coaching is a quickly-growing field, but standards for health coaches are still evolving, and not all receive the same degree of training.

 The relationship between patient and health coach is an intimate one.
 You need to make sure you are both on the same page and that you are being heard.
-These things are they key to a harmonious relationship between the two of you.
+These things are the key to a harmonious relationship as a health coach-client team.